WebOfTrust/keri/docs/Q-and-A-Security.md

 The witness strategy is variable by design.
 To which extend this disturbs depends on assertions.

 KERI doesn't give similar guarantees then a DLT.
 For an identifier system you don't need all that a DLT gives, you can do an identifier system without a DLT.
 All you need is what KERI gives.
-And then we define what KERI gives both the similarities and the unsimilaries In excruciating detail.
+And then we define what KERI gives both the similarities and the dissimilarities in excruciating detail.
 And it is not true that a witness structure must do what a DLT does.
 It's much much simpler, which has been explained [here](#q-the-guarantees-stated-about-keri-are-inappropriate-without-a-particular-witness-structure).
 (*SamMSmith*)

 ---